i-ankit25/Library_automation/README.md

 # Library_autom
-This project,in the field of automisation,is an attempt to reduce human assistance in functioning of a library.This project connects Computer Vision and Image Processing with Web Development for Issue and Return of books for authenticated users.It uses 'PYTHON-DJANGO' framework and some libraries of Python like pyzbar,opencv etc.
+This project,in the field of automation,is an attempt to reduce human assistance in functioning of a library.This project connects Computer Vision and Image Processing with Web Development for Issue and Return of books for authenticated users.It uses 'PYTHON-DJANGO' framework and some libraries of Python like pyzbar,opencv etc.
 Some Basic Features involve:-
 1.User Registeration and Authentication
 2.Barcode Recogntion through Computer Vision And Image Processing